DemonzGunz/Active-Directory/README.md

   - Finish the installation
   - Once done click the notafications and click on promote this server as domain controller
-  - Name you domain set a password click next until you get to the prerequisites check window
+  - Name your domain set a password click next until you get to the prerequisites check window
   - Then install
   - Once installed you are all set to make your Organizational Units and play around with your brand new Active Directory!